Updated on 16th September 2024

 Documentation

-For your goods to be imported under Free On Board terms, your Chinese suppliers and manufacturing partner will need to submit a number of documents to your freight forwarder.
+For your goods to be imported under Free On Board terms, your Chinese suppliers and manufacturing partner will need to submit a few documents to your freight forwarder.
+(The freight forwarder being the company that arranges the movement of shipments on behalf of you and your local Chinese manufacturer).

 • A commercial invoice detailing the value of the importing goods.